HighCapable/YukiHookAPI/docs-source/src/en/config/xposed-using.md

 }
 ```

-If your current project does not need to use Reources Hook, you can set `isUsingResourcesHook = false` to disable automatic generation.
+If your current project does not need to use Resources Hook, you can set `isUsingResourcesHook = false` to disable automatic generation.

 > The following example